-- Competitors shall start with both feet behind a designated foul line.
-The takeoff board shall be the same as that specified for the long jump takeoff board.
-The athlete may initiate their attempt on the takeoff board. - The athlete shall initiate all attempts from behind the designated foul line. - A competitor shall use both feet on the take-off.
+- A competitor shall use both feet on the take-off.
 He/she may rock backward and forward lifting his/her heels and toes alternately, but he/she may not lift either foot completely off the ground. - All distances will be measured along a perpendicular line from the foul line to the closest impression on the landing area made by any part of the athlete's body or clothing. - When possible, the standing long jump event should be conducted in sand-filled jumping pits.
 If a mat needs to be used, it should be long enough to include both take-off and landing areas.
 The mat must be secured safely to the surface to prevent slipping.
-When using a sand-filled jumping pit, the foul line shall be placed at the end of the running long jump runway.
+When using a sand-filled jumping pit, the foul line shall be placed at the end of the running long jump runway. - All jumps need to be measured in METERS!